lorddubbs/Advanced-Todo-App/README.md

 3. Users get reminded about their todos through scheduled messages, 1 hour before start time.
 4. Create a configuration file for the Scheduler and monitor with Supervisor.
 5. API Annotations were written and published with Swagger.
-6. API Authorization and Authentication poweresd by Sanctum.
+6. API Authorization and Authentication powered by Sanctum.
 7. Cloudinary for Image Uploads.
-8. Design Pattern: Service-Repositories using Eloquent (This can be switched to use DB Transactions)
+8. Design Pattern: Service-Repositories using Eloquent (This can be switched to use DB Transactions).
+9. This app does not cover Paginations, Empty States and Bash Aliases.